Breaking News

 The U.S. Department of Homeland Security (DHS) has issued warnings about the possibility of cyber-attacks launched by Iran-linked hackers.

 The U.S. Department of Homeland Security (DHS) has issued warnings about the possibility of cyber-attacks launched by Iran-linked threat actors.
-The attacks could be the response of Teheran after Maj.
-Gen. Qassim Suleimani was killed by a U.S. drone airstrike at the Baghdad airport in Iraq.
+The attacks could be the response of Tehran after Maj.
+Qassim Suleimani was killed by a U.S. airstrike at the Baghdad airport in Iraq.

-The order to kill Soleimani was issued by President Trump that said Soleimani was planning an “imminent” attack on US personnel in Baghdad.
+The order to kill Soleimani was issued by President Trump, who said Soleimani was planning an “imminent” attack on US personnel in Baghdad.

 Christopher C. Krebs, Director of Cybersecurity and Infrastructure Security Agency (CISA) warned of a potential new wave of cyber attacks carried out by Iran-linked hacker groups targeting U.S. assets.

-Krebs is warning operators of critical infrastructure to remain vigilant because the risk of cyber attacks is increasing hour after hour.
+Krebs is warning operators of critical infrastructure to remain vigilant because the risk of cyber attacks hour by hour.

 On Saturday, the DHS issued a new National Terrorism Advisory System bulletin.